 $1000 Invested In This Stock 20 Years Ago Would Be Worth This Much

-Lockheed Martin (NYSE:LMT) has outperformed the market over the past 20 years by 4.16% on an annualized basis.
+Deere (NYSE:DE) has outperformed the market over the past 20 years by 8.27% on an annualized basis.

-Buying $1,000 In LMT: 20 years ago, an investor could have purchased 17.72 shares of Lockheed Martin at the time with $1,000.
-This investment in LMT would have produced an average annual return of 10.9%.
-Currently, Lockheed Martin has a market capitalization of $122.25 billion.
+Buying $1,000 In DE: 20 years ago, an investor could have purchased 41.71 shares of Deere at the time with $1,000.
+This investment in DE would have produced an average annual return of 15.0%.
+Currently, Deere has a market capitalization of $118.61 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.